Challenging the Expectation of Failure

 That’s happened at the Sanctuary at Sedona, and it continues to evolve, not satisfied with sitting still.
 From the bottom up, the traditional paradigm has been transformed through a new perspective and new methods:

-• Methods incorporate science-based fact, methodology and technology.
+Methods incorporate the science-based fact, methodology, and technology.